EdenDonenfeld/Secret-Deals/README.md

 The client is an Android application that passes to the server the filters that the client entered for their vacation, and the server returns three links.

-One for the most affordable and cheap flight.
+1. One for the most affordable and cheap flight.

-Second for the most recommended hotel on the vacation booking site.
+2. Second for the most recommended hotel on the vacation booking site.

-The third for attractions and information about the landing place for the customer.
+3. Third for attractions and information about the landing place for the customer.

 # System installation